Authorities and activities

 The UK government is advised on the programme by a panel of independent experts – the Expert Committee on Pesticide Residues in Food (PRiF).

 To maintain standards of food and feed safety, there are official controls on the production, processing, distribution and use of plant protection products.
-To implement these controls effectively, HSE has a specific inspection and enforcement scheme which focusses on regular inspection and sampling without prior notice at all stages of production, processing, distribution and use.
+To implement these controls effectively, HSE has a specific inspection and enforcement scheme which focuses on regular inspection and sampling without prior notice at all stages of production, processing, distribution and use.

 - HSE enforcement policies and procedures